 As part of this, it is important to mention Multiple Dwellings Relief (MDR).
 This is a legitimate means of reducing the SDLT payable on purchases involving several dwellings – granny flats often included.

-The revised Guidance Note which HMRC issued on 29 November comes with a new set of examples.
-One of these (Example 21 in Chapter 9) comes within a whisker of saying that Multiple Dwellings Relief can be claimed in an appropriate granny flat case WITHOUT the surcharge applying.
+The revised Guidance Note which HMRC issued on 29 November 2016, had a new set of examples.
+One of these (Example 21 in Chapter 9) came within a whisker of saying that Multiple Dwellings Relief can be claimed in an appropriate granny flat case WITHOUT the surcharge applying.

 Going through the amended rules with a fine-toothed comb, it would appear that MDR can sometimes be obtained without the surcharge automatically becoming due.